 - 2022 VC Funding Data For BIPOC-Led Organizations

-- Role That VC and investment firms can play for fair funding across the BIPOC investment communities
+- Role That VC and investment firms can Play for Fair Funding Across the BIPOC Investment Community

-Small businesses in the U.S. are the key drivers of the U.S. economy and they help greatly in keeping the American dream alive.
+Small businesses in the U.S. are the key drivers of the U.S. economy.
+They help greatly in keeping the American dream alive.

-A small business as defined by The Small Business Administration (SBA) refers to a firm that has fewer than 500 employees (1).
+A small business as defined by The Small Business Administration (SBA) refers to a firm that has fewer than 500 employees.

-According to a 2019 SBA report, small businesses accounted for 44% of the economic activity in the U.S (1,3).
+According to a 2019 SBA report, small businesses accounted for 44% of the economic activity in the U.S.

 Breakdown of BIPOC Owned Businesses In The U.S.